Is Legoland & Dubai Parks and Resorts Open in the Summer?

 The park is based around an indoor Miniland housed inside a huge dome.
 You will find a replica Dubai cityscape as well as famous buildings from around the Middle East region and Asia.
 The park is then split into 4 ‘lands’ – City, Kingdoms, Imagination & Adventure.

 Rides range from sedate to thrilling and there are several character meet & greets as well as a live stage show and Lego Studios 4D theatre.
 Throughout the park, there are plenty of opportunities to build, eateries and retail shops.
-The majority of rides are shaded, but outside.
+The majority of rides are Legoland Dubai are shaded, but outside.

 Tips for handling the heat at Legoland Dubai

-You need to be strategic making your way around the park to maximise your inside times.
+You need to be strategic here, making your way around the park to maximise your inside times.

-• Visit on the weekend evenings when they are open late, arriving from 4pm to 8pm will still give you a pretty decent time to see everything without the peak sun and relatively little queues.
+• Visit on weekend evenings when they are open late; arriving from 3 pm to 7 pm will still give you a decent amount of time to see everything without the peak sun and relatively few queues.

-• Rides and features that are indoors and the most refreshing break:
+• Rides and features that are indoors and provide the most refreshing break:

 • Submarine Adventure (Adventure)